jdeathe/centos-ssh/README.md

 ##### SSH_AUTHORIZED_KEYS

 As detailed below the public key added for the SSH user is insecure by default.
 This is intentional and allows for access using a known private key.
 Using `SSH_AUTHORIZED_KEYS` you can replace the insecure public key with another one (or several).
 Further details on how to create your own private + public key pair are provided below.
-If adding more than one key it is recommended to base64 encode the value.
+If adding more than one key it is recommended to either base64 encode the value or use a container file path in combination with a bind mounted file or Docker Swarm config etc.

 ```
 ...